K-pop: Audiovisual content

 Although K-pop generally refers to South Korean popular music and the associated industry, some consider it to be an all-encompassing genre exhibiting a wide spectrum of musical and visual elements.
 The French Institut national de l'audiovisuel defines K-pop as a "fusion of synthesized music, sharp dance routines and fashionable, colorful outfits."
 Songs typically consist of one or a mixture of pop, rock, hip hop, R&B, and electronic music genres.

-Systematic training of artists
+Idol trainee

+The mainstream method is to become an idol trainee through agency auditions, online auditions, or street casting.

 South Korean management agencies offer binding contracts to potential artists, sometimes at a young age.
 Trainees live together in a regulated environment and spend many hours a day learning how to sing, dance, speak foreign languages, and gain other skills in preparation for their debut.
 This "robotic" system of training is often criticized by Western media outlets.
 In 2012, The Wall Street Journal reported that the cost of training one Korean idol under SM Entertainment averaged US$3 million.